Laundry Centers - The water level in my Frigidaire Laundry Center does not cover my laundry load. Is this normal?

 - Laundry Centers - How long is the wash cycle on my Laundry Center?

-- What should I do if my Frigidaire Laundry Center is leaking?
+- What should I do if my Frigidaire Laundry Center is not starting?